truitte-white/js-library-system/Controllers/apiendpoints.md

 from c# api files
 UsersControllers.cs
-    Endpoint Summary

     Get User by Email

-    HTTP Method: GET
+    Endpoint: GET rfs-library/users/email/{email}
-    URL: rfs-library/users/{email}
-    Description: Retrieves a user by their email address.
+    Description: Retrieves user details based on the provided email.
+    Parameters:
+    email (string): The email address of the user.
+    Responses:
+    200 OK with user details if found.
+    400 Bad Request if the email is null or empty.
-    Response: Returns the user data if found, or a 404 Not Found if the user does not exist.
+    404 Not Found if the user is not found.
+    500 Internal Server Error for unexpected errors.

     Get User by ID

-    HTTP Method: GET
-    URL: rfs-library/users/id/{userId}
+    Endpoint: GET rfs-library/users/id/{userId}
-    Description: Retrieves a user by their user ID.
+    Description: Retrieves user details based on the provided user ID.
+    Parameters:
+    userId (int): The ID of the user.
+    Responses:
+    200 OK with user details if found.
-    Response: Returns the user data if found, or a 404 Not Found if the user does not exist.
+    404 Not Found if the user is not found.
+    500 Internal Server Error for unexpected errors.

     Create User

-    HTTP Method: POST
-    URL: rfs-library/users
+    Endpoint: POST rfs-library/users
-    Description: Creates a new user with the data provided in the request body.
+    Description: Creates a new user with the provided details.
-    Request Body: JSON object representing a Users instance.
+    Parameters:
+    newUser (Users object): Contains user details like email and password.
+    Responses:
-    Response: Returns the ID of the newly created user, or a 500 Internal Server Error if the creation fails.
+    200 OK with the ID of the newly created user.
+    500 Internal Server Error for unexpected errors.

     Update User

-    HTTP Method: PUT
-    URL: rfs-library/users/{userId}
-    Description: Updates an existing user with the data provided in the request body.
-    Request Body: JSON object representing a Users instance.
-    Response: Returns the result of the update operation, or a 500 Internal Server Error if the update fails.
-    Example Requests
-    Get User by Email

-    Request: GET /rfs-library/users/example@example.com
-    Response: 200 OK with user details or 404 Not Found Get User by ID

-    Request: GET /rfs-library/users/id/123
-    Response: 200 OK with user details or 404 Not Found Create User

-    Request: POST /rfs-library/users
-    Request Body:
-    json
-    Copy code
-    {
-    "UserId": 0,
-    "Email": "newuser@example.com",
-    "Name": "New User",
-    // other user fields
-    }
-    Response: 200 OK with newly created user ID or 500 Internal Server Error Update User

-    Request: PUT /rfs-library/users/123
-    Request Body:
-    json
-    Copy code
-    {
-    "UserId": 123,
-    "Email": "updateduser@example.com",
-    "Name": "Updated User",
-    // other updated user fields
-    }
-    Response: 200 OK with update result or 500 Internal Server Error Notes
-    Replace users in the URL with the appropriate route if you change the route definition in your controller.
-    Ensure that the request bodies for POST and PUT operations contain all required fields for the Users model.
-    Consider adding additional error handling or validation as needed.
+    Endpoint: PUT rfs-library/users/{userId}
+    Description: Updates the user details for the specified user ID.
+    Parameters:
+    userId (int): The ID of the user to update. updatedUser (Users object): Contains updated user details.
+    Responses:
+    200 OK with the result of the update operation.
+    400 Bad Request if the provided user ID does not match the ID in the body.
+    500 Internal Server Error for unexpected errors.

+    Get Profile

+    Endpoint: GET rfs-library/users/profile
+    Description: Retrieves the profile information for the currently authenticated user.
+    Authorization: Requires authentication (users must be logged in).
+    Responses:
+    200 OK with borrowed books information.
+    500 Internal Server Error for unexpected errors.

+    Login

+    Endpoint: POST rfs-library/users/login
+    Description: Authenticates a user and generates a token.
+    Parameters:
+    loginDto (UserLoginDto object): Contains email and password.
+    Responses:
+    200 OK with a success message and token if login is successful.
+    400 Bad Request if email or password is missing.
+    401 Unauthorized if email is not found or password is incorrect.
+    500 Internal Server Error for unexpected errors.

+    Signup

+    Endpoint: POST rfs-library/users/signup
+    Description: Registers a new user with the provided email and password.
+    Parameters:
+    signupDto (UserSignupDto object): Contains email and password.
+    Responses:
+    200 OK with a success message if signup is successful.
+    400 Bad Request if email or password is missing, or if the user already exists.
+    500 Internal Server Error for unexpected errors.

+    Logout

+    Endpoint: POST rfs-library/users/logout
+    Description: Logs out the currently authenticated user by deleting the token.
+    Authorization: Requires authentication (users must be logged in).
+    Responses:
+    200 OK with a success message.
+    500 Internal Server Error for unexpected errors.

+    Models and DTOs
+    Users: Represents a user in the system, including properties such as Email, Password, and UserId.
+    UserLoginDto: Data transfer object for user login with Email and Password.
+    UserSignupDto: Data transfer object for user signup with Email and Password.

+    Key Services Used
+    IUserService: Provides methods to interact with user data (e.g., FindUserByEmail, FindUserById, CreateUser, UpdateUser).
+    IBorrowerService: Provides methods related to borrowed books (e.g., FindAllBorrowedBooks).
+    ITokenHelper: Helps in generating and validating authentication tokens.
+    ILogger: Used for logging errors and informational messages.
+    These endpoints cover user management, authentication, and session management, providing a robust set of functionalities for a user-based API in a library system.

 HomeController.cs
     Endpoint Summary